oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A leveled hierarchy can be defined for a collection of instances of an entity or complex type and is described with the term `LeveledHierarchy` that lists the properties used to form the hierarchy.

-The order of the collection is significant: it lists the properties representing the levels, starting with the root level (coarsest granularity) down to the lowest level of the hierarchy.
-A leveled hierarchy is defined by an ordered list of groupable properties of the entity or complex type that represent the root level and the consecutively finer-grained levels of the hierarchy.
+The order of the collection is significant: it lists paths from the entity or complex type where the term is applied to groupable properties representing the levels, starting with the root level (coarsest granularity) down to the lowest (finest-grained) level of the hierarchy.

 The term `LeveledHierarchy` MUST be applied with a qualifier that can be used to reference the hierarchy in [grouping with `rollup`](#Groupingwithrollup).

 ### <a name="RecursiveHierarchy" href="#RecursiveHierarchy">5.5.2 Recursive Hierarchy</a>

 A recursive hierarchy organizes entities of a collection as nodes of one or more tree structures.
 This structure does not need to be as uniform as a leveled hierarchy.
 It is described by a complex term `RecursiveHierarchy` with these properties:
-- The `NodeProperty` contains a path with single-valued segments ending in a primitive property.
-This path points to the property holding the node identifier of the node in the hierarchy.
+- The `NodeProperty` allows identifying a node in the hierarchy.
+It MUST be a path with single-valued segments ending in a primitive property.
-- The `ParentNavigationProperty` allows navigation to the instance representing the parent node.
-It MUST be a nullable single- or collection-valued navigation property path that addresses the entity type annotated with this term.
+- The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
+It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
+Nodes MUST NOT form cycles when following parent navigation properties.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).

 A _node_ is an instance of an entity type annotated with `RecursiveHierarchy`.
-It may have a `parent node` that is the target instance reached via the `ParentNavigationProperty`.
-A `recursive hierarchy` is a collection of such nodes with unique node identifiers and no cycles in the traversal of parent links.
+It may have a _parent node_ that is the instance reached via the `ParentNavigationProperty`.
+A _recursive hierarchy_ is a collection of such nodes with unique node identifiers.

 A node without parent node is a _root node_, a node is a _child node_ of its parent node, a node without child nodes is a _leaf node_.
 Nodes with the same parent node are _sibling nodes_ and so are root nodes.
 The _descendants_ of a node are its child nodes, their child nodes, and so on, up to and including all leaf nodes that can be reached.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.
 The _ancestors_ of a node are its parent node, the parent of its parent node, and so on, up to and including a root node that can be reached.
 A recursive hierarchy can have one or more root nodes.